LibbyH52/Cereal-Data-Dashboard/README.md

 is also a navbar at the top which contains links to the various sections within the dashboard.
 It is also possible to navigate through the site using the mousepad or arrow keys on a laptop or desktop.
 The site provides information for users regrading nutritional content of the various cereals broken down by manufacturer.
-The charts can be filtered based on manufacturer and also by using the select menu at the top to find out more about their favourite cereal.
+The charts can be filtered based on manufacturer and also use the select menu at the top to find out more about their favourite cereal.

 ##### User Stories